Archaeological Research Facility

 The Center for Cybersecurity focuses on cybersecurity education, research and community outreach.
 It was created in response to the increasing cyberattacks affecting millions of individuals, organizations and government institutions.

-The center’s goal is to challenge the cyberattackers by training the next generation of top-notch cybersecurity practitioners, researching solutions for combating the emerging threats, and synergistically working with businesses and the community to improve the overall state of cybersecurity.
+The center’s goal is to challenge the cyberattackers by training the next generation of top-notch cybersecurity practitioners, researching solutions for combating emerging threats, and synergistically working with businesses and the community to improve the overall state of cybersecurity.

 Center for Demographic Research